CSpanias/cspanias.github.io/_posts/2024-01-09-HTB - Codify.md

 > [The complete `mysqldump` guide with examples](https://simplebackups.com/blog/the-complete-mysqldump-guide-with-examples/#what-is-mysqldump).

-After some time re-reading the script several times, the issue lies within the lines below:
+After some time re-reading the script several times, we realize that there is an issue within the script itself.
+In particular, within the below lines:

 ```bash
 if [[ $DB_PASS == $USER_PASS ]]; then